ibm-cloud-docs/cephaas/billing_view.md

 ## Compute billing
 {: #compute-billing}

-Fusion as a Service (FusionaaS) offers flexible billing options for compute resources.
+IBM Fusion as a service (FusionaaS) offers flexible billing options for compute resources.
 You can select either Compute or Storage infrastructure, or both, depending on your needs.

 ### Compute pricing model